lizardfs/documentation/source/adminguide/gateways.rst

 There is probably no big deal if a node is set to both but never used.

 The main rule is, a data node **HAS** to be located on the same node as a chunkserver.
-Thiings will break if this is not the case.
+Things will break if this is not the case.

 A metadata node can be standalone.

+.. warning:: ganesha NFS support is only available on Linux

 Installing LizardFS-NFS-Ganesha on CentOS/RHEL 7
 ------------------------------------------------